 Welcome, everyone!
 This fall, the University of Waterloo will be hosting the Canadian Undergraduate Physics Conference (CUPC).
 Our skilled and dedicated team is excited to highlight what our city and campus can offer, while showcasing some of the exceptional research being done by the Canadian physics community.
 We hope to provide delegates with an enjoyable and memorable conference experience in the safest manner possible.
-Below are profiles of the CUPC organizing team members – we can’t wait to meet you in late October!
-Photos of our beautiful faces will be available soon enough.
-Until then, imagine us as a bunch of cartoon Canadian geese.
+Below are profiles of the CUPC organizing team members & we can’t wait to meet you in late October!

 As Co-Vice Chair with Izzy, I manage communications with the venue and invitee selection, as well as co-ordinate tasks between members of the CUPC2023 Executive Committee.
 I meet regularly with the Committee, the other Chairs, and the Canadian Association of Physicists (CAP) to plan this event and make things run smoothly behind the scenes.
 If you see me around at this year’s conference, ask me about my research with the Institute for Quantum Computing!